Curly Howard: Career

+The Three Stooges

-Howard's first on-stage break was as a comedy musical conductor in 1928 for the Orville Knapp Band.
+Howard's first on-stage appearance was as a comedy musical conductor in 1928 for the Orville Knapp orchestra; Howard would conduct the ensemble with his arms flailing, unaware that he was losing his pants.
 Moe later recalled that his performances usually overshadowed those of the band.
 Though he enjoyed the gig, he watched as brothers Moe and Shemp with partner Larry Fine made it big as some of Ted Healy's "Stooges".
-Vaudeville star Healy had a very popular stage act, in which he would try to tell jokes or sing, only to have his stooges wander on stage and interrupt or heckle him and cause disturbances from the audience.
+Vaudeville star Healy had a very popular stage act, in which he would try to tell jokes or sing, only to have his noisy assistants (or "stooges", in show-business parlance) wander on stage and interrupt or heckle him and cause disturbances from the audience.
 Meanwhile, Healy and company appeared in their first feature film, Rube Goldberg's Soup to Nuts (1930).

 Shemp Howard, however, soon tired of Healy's abrasiveness, bad temper, and alcoholism.
 In 1932, he was offered a contract at the Vitaphone Studios in Brooklyn.
-With Shemp gone, Moe suggested that Curly fill the third stooge role, but Healy felt that with his thick, chestnut hair and elegant waxed mustache, he looked too good for the part.
+With Shemp gone, Moe suggested that his kid brother Jerry could fill the third-stooge role, and Jerry ran through his Orville Knapp act but Healy was unimpressed: "Is that all he can do?
+Let his pants fall down?
+Get me a real comedian, not this amateur.
+He doesn't even look right!"
+Healy felt that Jerry, with his thick, chestnut hair and elegant waxed mustache, looked too good for a low comedian.
 Howard left the room and returned minutes later with his head shaven (the mustache remained very briefly).
-In one of the few interviews Curly Howard gave in his lifetime, he complained about the loss of his hair: "I had to shave it off right down to the skin."

-In 1934, MGM was building Healy up as a solo comedian in feature films, and Healy dissolved the act to pursue his career.
-Like Shemp, the new team of Moe, Larry, and Curly were weary of Healy's drinking and abrasive personality.
-That same year, with "The Three Stooges" as the act's new name, they signed to appear in two-reel comedy short subjects for Columbia Pictures.
-The Stooges soon became the most popular short-subject attraction, with Curly playing an integral part in the trio's work.
+Moe and Larry started improvising with this new character: